RASOLGE/java-ldap-ssl-test/README.md

 ## Usage

-- Download the JAR from the [releases page](java-ldap-ssl-test/releases)
+- Download the JAR from this repos releases page
 - Run:

 ```